Download the PHP package laragear/webauthn without Composer

 AssertionValidator Validates a response for a WebAuthn Credential.

-For example, you may manually authenticate a user with its WebAuthn Credentials AssertionValidator pipeline.
-We can just type-hint a pipeline in a Controller action argument and Laravel will automatically inject the instance to it.
+Going back to the pipeline usage, let's imagine you want to manually authenticate a user with its WebAuthn Credentials.
+For that, you can type-hint the AssertionValidator pipeline in a Controller action argument and Laravel will automatically inject the instance to it.

 Since these are Laravel Pipelines, you're free to push additional pipes.
 These pipes can be a class with handle(), or just a function that receives the validation procedure.